Scott High

-Scott John High (born 15 February 2001) is a professional footballer who plays as a midfielder for Huddersfield Town and the Scotland national under-21 team.

-Born in England, he represents Scotland at youth level.
+Scott John High (born 15 February 2001) is a professional footballer who plays as a midfielder for Solihull Moors on loan from Barnet.
+Born in England, High has represented Scotland at under-21 level.

 Club career

 Born in Dewsbury, High began his career with Huddersfield Town.
 He moved on loan to Concord Rangers in November 2019 until January 2020, but was recalled by Huddersfield a month later.
 He returned to Concord Rangers in February 2020 for a second loan spell.

 High made his senior debut for Huddersfield on 22 July 2020, the last day of the 2019–20 season.
 On 3 August 2020, he joined League One side Shrewsbury Town on loan for the 2020–21 season.
 He scored his first senior career goal on 4 September 2020, netting for Shrewsbury in a 4–3 away defeat to Middlesbrough in an EFL Cup match.
 On 29 December 2020 it was announced that his loan deal had ended.
 He joined Rotherham United on a season-long loan on 29 July 2022.
 However, his loan was terminated on 11 January 2023.

+In September 2023 he signed on loan for Scottish club Ross County.
+On 8 January 2024, High returned to Huddersfield following a lack of playing time.

+On 4 February 2024, High was loaned to League of Ireland Premier Division club Dundalk until the summer.

+On 7 September 2024, High joined National League club FC Halifax Town on loan, initially until 3 November 2024.
+Halifax wanted to extend the loan, but due to injury it was not, although High returned to Halifax on loan in December 2024.

+On 5 May 2025, Huddersfield announced the player would be released in June when his contract expired.

+On 25 June 2025, Barnet confirmed they had signed High for the 2025–26 season.
+In October 2025 he moved on loan to Solihull Moors.

 International career

 High was first named in the Scotland under-21 squad in August 2021.
-As of August 2022, he had made seven appearances without scoring.
+He made seven appearances without scoring.